IBM/istio101/workshop/exercise-4/README.md

     ```

 3. Obtain the guestbook endpoint to access the guestbook.

     a.
 For a paid cluster, you can access the guestbook via the external IP for your service as guestbook is deployed as a load balancer service.
 Get the EXTERNAL-IP of the guestbook service via output below:

     ```shell
     kubectl get service guestbook -n default
     ```

+    Go to this external ip address in the browser to try out your guestbook.

     b.
 For a lite cluster, first, get the worker's public IP: